 Memantine blocks excess amounts of a brain chemical, glutamate, which can lead to nerve cell damage.
 The most commonly used Alzheimer’s drugs _ Aricept, Exelon and Reminyl _ prevent the breakdown of a different brain chemical.

 Doctors usually keep Alzheimer’s patients on those drugs as they move into later stages of the disease because they are thought to do some good, said Bill Thies, medical-science director of the Alzheimer’s Association.

 Memantine would give them a welcome option, he said.

 ``It does open the possibility that you can use the two together in a way that actually adds up to even greater benefit,″ Thies said.

-In the study by Reisberg's team, 252 patients were given either memantine or a dummy pill for six months and a battery of tests to measure their mental and physical abilities.
+The 252 patients in one study were given either memantine or a dummy pill for six months.
+A series of tests measured their mental and physical abilities.

-Both groups saw declines, but the group taking memantine declined by about half as much, Reisberg said.
+Both groups saw declines, but the group taking memantine declined by about half as much, said Dr. Barry Reisberg of New York University School of Medicine, who led the study.
 The findings also showed the burden on caregivers was reduced in the memantine group.
-Side effects were mostly mild, the researchers said.

 On the Net: